tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/回调事件消息通知/推断流事件通知_intl_en.md

-Stream push/interruption callback is used to call back the push status information including whether the push is successful or interrupted.
+Stream push/interruption callback is used to call back the push status information, including whether the push is successful or interrupted.
 You need to configure the server address for receiving push/interruption callback messages in a callback template and bind the template with the push domain name.
 When push starts via the generated push URL, Tencent Cloud backend will call back the push results to the server you set.

 This document describes the parameters in callback message notifications sent by Tencent Cloud CSS after a stream push/interruption callback event is triggered.

-## Notes
+## Note
 You need to understand how to configure callbacks and how to receive messages on Tencent Cloud CSS before reading this document.
-For more information, see [How to Receive Event Notifications](https://intl.cloud.tencent.com/document/product/267/38080).
+For more information, see [How to Receive Event Notification](https://intl.cloud.tencent.com/document/product/267/38080).

 ## Stream Push/Interruption Event Parameters